rabbywalIet/monster/README.md

 <div align="center">

-   Due to constant Discord terminations I will not be making a new support server.
-For urgent contact: <a href="https://t.me/officialmonsters">Telegram</a>
+   *this will be private later in the future* Join our Official telegram channel!   <a href="https://t.me/officialmonsters">Telegram</a>
 </div>
 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">